ithoq/cloudberry/README.md

 cloudberry
 ==========

-Cloudberry is a web application for managing and sharing documents
+Cloudberry is web application for management and sharing documents in web